h5bp/Front-end-Developer-Interview-Questions/questions/html-questions.md

 * What is progressive rendering?
 * Why you would use a `srcset` attribute in an image tag?
 Explain the process the browser uses when evaluating the content of this attribute.
 * Have you used different HTML templating languages before?
+* What's your process for addressing browser-specific rendering problems?
+Do you find that a certain browser is more challenging to work with than others?
+* Explain Why Table-less Layout Is Very Important?